FChia11/gradstudent/content/post/jadwiga_stankiewicz/index.md

 - FR
 title: "Jadwiga Stankiewicz, FR819250A"
 ---
 On October 13, 1937, Jadwiga Stankiewicz of Poland patented a novel umbrella whose shaft could be offset from the centre of the canopy rather than placed centrally.
-By giving the rear portion of the canopy a larger span than the front, it could better protect the user's back from rain while remaining simple to construct using ribs of unequal length.
+By giving the rear portion of the canopy a larger span than the front, it could better protect the user's back from rain while remaining simple to construct.

 Date of Application: 16 March 1936